cicomsa/codingExercises/README.md

 * each change was made only by one element
 * each element can make move to the left maximum 2 indexes.
 Ex: index 5 can become index 4 or index 3 only.
 If element moved more than 2 indexes, 'Too chaotic' should be the return value instead
 * Each index change counts as one movement.
 Ex: if index 5 value becomes index 4 value, the change number equals 1; if index 5 value becomes index 3 value, the change number equals 2.

+## Exercise eleven

+Given a 2D array, calculate the sum of the array diagonals and return the absolute difference of these sums.